quicwg/base-drafts/draft-ietf-quic-transport.md

 Maximum Data:

-: A 64-bit unsigned integer indicating the maximum amount of data that can be sent on the entire connection, in units of 1024 octets.
-That is, the updated connection-level data limit is determined by multiplying the encoded value by 1024.
+: A 64-bit unsigned integer indicating the maximum amount of data that can be sent on the entire connection, in units octets.

 All data sent in STREAM frames counts toward this limit, with the exception of data on stream 0.
 The sum of the largest received offsets on all streams -